Director’s Letter: Welcome to Science & Justice

 Reflecting on Our Progress

-The 2017-2018 academic year marked the end of our sixth year as a research center.
-Reflecting on our progress, growth and the challenges ahead, we embarked on a third year of self-study.
-This extended self-study and review process has allowed us to better understand known institutional and staffing support challenges.
-Refining Center practices and documenting them in the SJRC Handbook, has allowed the SJRC to better share these practices with our affiliates.
+The 2018-2019 academic year marked the end of our seventh year as a research center.
+Reflecting on our progress, growth and the challenges ahead, we concluded our multi-year of self-study.
+This extended self-study and review process allowed us to better understand known institutional and staffing support challenges and make suggestions for change.
+Refining Center practices, and documenting them in the SJRC Handbook, has allowed the SJRC to better share these practices with our affiliates.
+Refer to Appendix 7 for a report of our findings.

-We are not just another obscure academic research center generating scholarly papers.
-The SJRC has become a dynamic and collaborative infrastructure for training the next generation of humanities, natural and social science researchers who will still be trained and supported to pursue their research and make discoveries, but will do so in ecosystems where ethics and justice are primary concerns.
-Feedback from other institutions, including the NSF and journal article peer-reviews, indicate that the SJTP has developed a much-needed model for cross-disciplinary training.
-A goal of the Center is to create learning models that can be replicated and applied in academic and non-academic institutions worldwide.
-Indeed, UC Davis was recently awarded a grant from the NSF to develop a program modeled on Science and Justice.
-Plans are also in the works in universities in Canada and the UK.
+The SJRC has become a dynamic and collaborative infrastructure for training the next generation of humanities, natural and social science researchers who will still be trained and supported to pursue their research and make discoveries, but will do so in purposeful ecosystems where ethics and justice are primary concerns.

-In 2018-2019, SJRC looks forward to formally inviting faculty to affiliate with the Center, appointing a Director of Teaching, and welcoming a new cohort of Training Program graduate fellows.
+In 2019-2020, SJRC looks forward to formally inviting new faculty to affiliate with the Center, appointing a Director of Teaching, and welcoming a new cohort of Training Program graduate fellows.

-As we look to the future, we seek to continue to build SJRC as a hub for extramural funding of research projects with links to science and justice and the overarching themed academic areas.
-We are committed to developing future research collaborations and seek collaborators from across all divisions and the UC system.
+As we look to the future, we seek to continue to build SJRC as a hub for extramural funding of research projects with links to science and justice.
+We are committed to developing future research collaborations, and seek collaborators from all divisions and the UC system, and community.
 We will continue to provide a critical and dynamic space for the intellectual, organizational and moral support of the diverse needs of our faculty, researchers, students, and staff.

 Funding the Future of Science & Justice

-Director Reardon and Administrative Assistant Colleen Massengale continued to work closely with University Relations and Development to develop strategies for funding the future of science and justice at UC Santa Cruz.
+Director Jenny Reardon and Manager Colleen Stone continued to work closely with University Relations and Development Officers to develop strategies for funding the future of science and justice at UC Santa Cruz.
 We developed case statements and concrete fundraising goals for the research center and for the graduate training program.
-Our immediate grant-writing and fundraising goals include fellowship support for the Science & Justice Graduate fellows, and support for Center staff and faculty.
+Our immediate grant-writing and fundraising goals include fellowship support for the Science & Justice Training Program graduate fellows, and support for Center staff and faculty.
 With the support of the SJRC Steering Committee, we will continue to pursue grants to support the Center’s collaborative research, training and advocacy activities.

 In February, we participated again in creating a campaign for UCSC’s annual Giving Day.

 Additional grant funding and donor contributions will secure our efforts to build an internationally recognized program that trains the next generation of scholars to responsibly take up the important social and scientific problems of our time.
-Higher lever grant writing and program coordination will help us to go after such grants.
+Higher lever grant writing and long-term program coordination will help us to develop our research infrastructure and ability to obtain large-scale grants.
 As the Center prepares to seek funding to support the re-structured Center, we hope to spread current campus commitments more evenly among units and divisions to holistically support the Center.

 Our ambitious fundraising goals and sustained efforts to pursue grant and foundation funding will continue the growth and vitality of our work and community.